- How we support financial education in schools

 The Financial Education Planning Frameworks, endorsed by MaPS, set out the key areas of money knowledge, skills and attitudes relevant to children and young people, helping schools plan, deliver and monitor progression.
 They are available in English and Welsh.

-Financial education guidance for schools in Scotland
+Financial education guidance for schools

 Find effective resources